-How the US blew up the Nord Stream pipelines (Radar Evidence)
+How the US Blew Up the Nord Stream Pipelines (Radar Evidence)

-In this short video, RevisionFour lays out how the United States blew up the Nordstream pipelines.
+In this short video I lay out how the United States blew up the Nordstream pipelines.
 I go through the motive, means and exactly how it was carried out.
 In this video I include incriminating radar evidence that places the United States Navy at the scene of the crime at the time of the crime.

-BUT FOR MORE INFO....
-Please also check out the 💥epic💥 whistleblower thread at:
+Please watch the video all the way through before commenting

 Baltops 22